 This episode is a bit of an individual story arc.
 It is also not a particularly impressive one, in my opinion.
-It relied on way too many tropes to tell the story.
+A little too tropey for me.
 Needless to say though, it was as pretty as the previous ones in terms of execution, and I am still fairly pleased with the anime overall.

 - Violet goes to school.
 It’s really more like a certificate program of sorts, considering that it lasted for less than a full episode.
-Honestly though, how much can you really learn like that, and what makes such a certification prestigious?
+How much can you really learn during this time, and what makes such a certification prestigious?

-- I thought it was cute during the first two episodes, but I’m getting a little frustrated with her inability to learn and the anime’s interest in her repeated mistakes.
+- I thought it was cute during the first two episodes, but I’m getting a little tired of the anime’s interest in her repeated salutations.

 - We finally get the opening!
 The sound was pleasant, but not outstanding the first time through.
 It’s probably one of those songs that you’ll end up loving if you grow attached to the show but that you’ll forget about if you didn’t feel much for the anime.
 At least that’s how things work for me a lot of the time.
 I hope to end up loving the song.

 - The OP animation could have been a bit more thoughtful, I think.
 Nothing really gripped my attention there or stood out as symbolically significant.
-Maybe I should have watched it a second time?
-Some shots are super pretty though – just look at the picture I screenshotted.
+Maybe I need to watch it a second time?
+Some shots are super pretty though–just look at this one.

 - I really like how the instructor doesn’t mind Violet’s oddities as long as she’s productive and efficiently so.
-She’s a good teacher.
+Good teach.

 - Luculia is so cute~ But unfortunately, she’s not that interesting as a character.
-The letter she dictated in which she disguised her feelings was generic, and the letter that conveyed her truest thoughts was even more so.
+The letter she dictated in which she disguised her feelings was fairly generic, and the letter that conveyed her truest thoughts was even more so.
 She’s just this quintessentially good companion and forgiving younger sister.
-I love her character design and her dresses though – I’m gonna say it again.
+I love her character design and her dresses though – I’ll say it again.

 - “Oniisan…wait!”
 Why is it that every younger sister has to produce this line in between pants while trying to catch up with her older brother in flashbacks?
 I expected better.

-- I thought Luculia’s brother’s alcoholism was a result of PTSD after coming home from the war, but turns out it’s guilt.
+- I thought Luculia’s brother’s alcoholism was a result of PTSD, but turns out it’s guilt.
 Guilt for a not-very-logical reason too, like many anime characters.
 Why would he feel guilty that his parents went out to some random place and got killed without his knowledge in the first place?
-Is it a macho thing where “the man has to protect everyone”?
+Is it a macho thing where “the man in the house has to protect everyone”?
 I honestly think PTSD would have made a more meaningful narrative.